Pregnancy and abortionWomen Health

 3. Infection:

-If the abortion is not performed in a sterile environment or if the woman has an underlying infection, it can lead to severe bleeding.
+An abortion must be performed in a sterile environment.
+Otherwise, it can result in severe bleeding.
+Similarly, if the woman has an underlying infection, it can also lead to severe bleeding.

 4. Blood clotting disorders: